oxmoei/boundless/README.md

 ![image](https://github.com/user-attachments/assets/a67fdfb0-3d22-4a4a-b47a-247567df0d45)

-* To check if all your GPUs are utilizing:
+* If you have multiple GPUs, to check if all your GPUs are utilizing:
   *  Increase `32` to `1024`/`2048`/`4096`
   *  Open new terminal with `nvtop` command
   *  Run the test proof and monitor your GPUs utilization.